 That depends how large your family is.
 But as a rule of thumb, we'd say if you're in a house of three-four people, you'll need a connection of 35Mbps or above.
-In a house of five or more people, we'd recommend you get a package with a speed of 67Mbps.
+In a house of five or more people, we'd recommend a package with a speed of 67Mbps.

 Do families need fibre optic broadband?

-Fibre optic broadband will give you…
+Fibre optic broadband will give you:

 - Faster speeds

 - More bandwidth, so you can get loads of devices online at once